ochoa92/TOOLING4G/README.md

 The franka_spacenav package provides a interface with a SpaceMouse from 3Dconnexion to control the Panda robot.

 # Simulation
-The franka_simulation provides a interface with the Gazebo simulator for the Panda robot.
+The franka_simulation provides a interface for Gazebo simulator.